eltoroit/LDS_Interview/interview.md

 > - **Documentation:** https://developer.salesforce.com/docs/component-library/bundle/lightning-navigation/documentation
 > - **Sample:** [weEditRecord](./force-app/Lds/main/default/lwc/weEditRecord)

 **EL TORO:** The easiest way to work with data is by letting Salesforce handle everything.
 This first example opens a pop-up modal window so that your users can edit a record.

+## Aura Components

-In Aura components, you fire an event like this:
+**EL TORO:** In Aura components, you fire an event like this:

 ```
 var editRecordEvent = $A.get("e.force:editRecord");
 editRecordEvent.setParams({
    recordId: component.get("v.recordId")
 });
 editRecordEvent.fire();
 ```

+## Lightning Web Components

 **EL TORO:** In Lightning Web components, you navigate to the edit page like this:

 ```
 this[NavigationMixin.Navigate]({
    type: 'standard__recordPage',
    attributes: {
       recordId: this.recordId,
       actionName: 'edit'
    }
 });
 ```